Mic-map/WMTI-Watson_DL/README.md

   - Deperp: Extra-axonal PERPendicular Diffusivity.
   - c2: mean cos<sup>2</sup> of the axon orientation dispersion

+More details can be found in the pre-print: Yujian Diao and Ileana Ozana Jelescu , 2022.
+Parameter estimation for WMTI-Watson model
+of white matter using encoder-decoder recurrent neural network. arXiv:2203.00595[physics]. (https://arxiv.org/abs/2203.00595)
 # Recommended Usage
 ```
 from WMTI_RNN_Estimator import WMTI_RNN_Estimator